 - Sensitive personal data is stored for a maximum of six years before it is deleted.

 Access to personal data to applicants and students is limited by the need to safeguard their interests as an applicant/student at Kristiania.
-Persons with access can be employees in the student administration, academic staff and managers.
-In addition, necessary data is shared with external practice institutions.
+Persons with access can be employees in the student administration, academic staff, and managers.

 10.3 Student register and student data